Guilherme-Lotaif/JavaExpressionCalculator/README.md

 ## Key Features

-1. **Correction Verification**
+1. **Correction Verification**<br>

 The program uses a stack structure to store and check the matching of parentheses '()' and brackets '[]' in the entered expression.
 When analyzing the expression, the program performs the following steps:

 Iterates through the expression and pushes open parentheses/brackets ('(' or '[').
 Upon encountering a closing parenthesis/bracket (')' or ']'), it checks if it matches the last open parenthesis/bracket on the stack.
 If it matches, it pops the last element from the stack; otherwise, the expression is incorrect.
 After traversing the entire expression, if the stack is empty, the expression is correct in terms of matching parentheses/brackets.
 In this case, the program calculates and displays the final value of the expression.

 2. **Usage Instructions**